 To accomplish the mission, Kappa Omicron Nu shall:

 - promote research and foster the spirit of inquiry,

 - confer distinction for high achievement,

 - promote leadership development,

 - stimulate student and faculty dialogue,

-- enrich the intellectual environment of higher education
+- enrich the intellectual environment of higher education institutions,

 - encourage high standards of practice and ethical behavior,

 - and promote attitudes of professional responsibility for the public good.